Veetaha/vee-type-safe/README.md

 ### What is TypeDescription?
-Type description is a simple JavaScript object with values of `TypeDescription` type or basic typename string (`'string'`, `'number'`, `'function'`...) or `Set<TypeDescription>` or `TypeDescription[]` or `RegExp` or your custom `TypePredicate` function. `TypeDescription` is actually a union type of all of these.
+Type description is a simple JavaScript object with values of `TypeDescription` type or basic typename string (`'string'`, `'number'`, `'function'`...) or `Set<TypeDescription>` or `TypeDescription[]` or `RegExp` or your custom `TypePredicate` function. `TypeDescription` is actually a conditional (dependent on type argument) union type of all of these.

 Here is an example of how you may describe your type.
 ~~~typescript